Data-driven Optimal Filtering for Linear Systems with Unknown Noise Covariances: Background and Problem Formulation

 where $x(t) \in \mathbb R^n$ is the state of the system, $y(t)\in \mathbb R^m$ is the observation signal, and $\{\xi(t)\}_{t\in \mathbb Z}$ and $\{\omega(t)\}_{t\in \mathbb Z}$ are the uncorrelated zero-mean random vectors, that represent the process and measurement noise respectively, with the following covariances,

 for some positive (semi-)definite matrices $Q, R \succeq 0$.
 Let $m_{0}$ and $P_0 \succeq 0$ denote the mean and covariance of the initial condition $x_0$.

 In the filtering setup, the state $x(t)$ is hidden, and the objective is to estimate it given the history of the observation signal $\mathcal{Y}(t)=\{y(0),y(1),\ldots,y(t-1)\}$.
-The best mean-squared error (MSE) estimate of $x(t)$ is defined according to
+The best linear mean-squared error (MSE) estimate of $x(t)$ is defined according to

-where $\sigma(\mathcal Y(t))$ denotes the $\sigma$-algebra generated by the history of the observation signal $\mathcal Y(t)$.
+where $\mathcal L(\mathcal Y(t))$ denotes the space of all linear functions of the history of the observation signal $\mathcal Y(t)$.
 If the model parameters $(A,H,Q,R)$ are known, the optimal MSE estimate $\hat{x}(t)$ can be recursively computed by the Kalman filter algorithm~\cite{kalman1960new}:

 where $S(t)=HP(t)H^\intercal + R$, $L(t):=AP(t)H^\intercal S(t)^{-1}$ is the Kalman gain, and $P(t):=\mathbb E[(x(t) - \hat{x}(t))(x(t) - \hat{x}(t))^\intercal]$ is the error covariance matrix.